AIGeekSquad/MetaRAG/README.md

 ### Ingestion

 **_Processing Data & Files:_**
 The Data file process looks at files in the directory passed and based upon the Mime type it selected and passes the file to the appropriate Data Loader to create and store semantic relationships via nodes in GraphDatabase AND store related embeddings (to each node) in a vector database.
-Allowing for BOTH ANN search and graph based relationship search to reduce hallicinations and ensure relevance to queries and/or questions asked by LLM.
+Allowing for BOTH ANN search and graph based relationship search to reduce hallucinations and ensure relevance to queries and/or questions asked by LLM.

 Current the Ingestion Pipeline supports:
 - PDF: Reads both text and images and gets context from images to be include in embedding creation for PDFs